Query-Based Selection of Optimal Candidates under the Mallows Model: Results for the Mallows Distribution

 \end{theorem}

 \begin{lemma} For $1 \le r \le s$ and $N \ge k_r+1$,

 \end{lemma}

 \begin{proof} We consider the value at position $N$.
-There are two possible cases.
+There are two possible cases to consider.

 \textbf{Case 1:} The value is $N$.
 Then, in order to select the value $N$ at the last position, we require that there are at most $r-1$ selections made for the first $N-1$ positions.
-This case contributes $T_{\le r-1}(N-1, k_1, \ldots, k_r)$.
+This gives rise to the term $T_{\le r-1}(N-1, k_1, \ldots, k_r)$.

 \textbf{Case 2:} The value is $i \in \{1, \ldots, N-1\}$.
 Then, the first $N-1$ positions form a $(k_1, \ldots, k_r)$-winnable permutation.
 The value $i$ at the last position contributes $\theta^{N-i}$ to the overall expression.
 Therefore, the total contribution equals